-For me, the moment of recognition came when I realized that the little paper cups that I receive when I go to Costco are exactly the same shape as the cups that hold pills when you go to a hospital.
+For me, the moment of recognition came when I realized that the little paper cups that Costco puts its samples in are exactly the same shape as the cups that hold pills when you go to a hospital.

 Am I going to Costco for nourishment, I thought, or am I going to Costco for a little bit of medication?
 A little bit of medication against the discomfort I feel – the dis-ease I suffer from.
 I suspect all of us know a little bit of what that feels like.

 Today, we have an encouragement from our scriptures, and that encouragement is framed under the word repent.

 John the Baptist comes in the Gospel of Matthew and calls us to repentance.
 “Change the way we think” is what repentance means in the Greek: Metanoia, “to change your mindset.”